 To initiate a review and re-evaluation of the regulation to determine if it should be continued, amended, or terminated.

-And to consider amending the regulation by adopting and incorporating by reference the International Code Council's (ICC), International Fire Code / 2000 and to put before the public proposed changes submitted to the BHCD.
+And to consider amending the regulation by adopting and incorporating by reference the International Code Council's (ICC), 2000 International Building Code and to put before the public proposed changes submitted to the BHCD.

-(Background)The ICC was established in 1994 as a nonprofit organization dedicated to developing a single set of comprehensive and coordinated national model construction/fire codes.
+(Background)The ICC was established in 1994 as a nonprofit organization dedicated to developing a single set of comprehensive and coordinated national model construction codes.
 The founders of the ICC are Building Officials and Code Administrators International, Inc. (BOCA), International Conference of Building Officials (ICBO), and Southern Building Code Congress International, Inc. (SBCCI).
 Since the early part of the last century, these nonprofit organizations developed the three separate sets of model codes used throughout the United States.
 Although regional code development has been effective and responsive to our country's needs, the time came for a single set of codes.
-The nation's three-model code groups responded by creating the ICC and developing codes without regional limitations.
+The nation's three model code groups responded by creating the International Code Council and by developing codes without regional limitations.